The Vampire (1957 film): Plot

 When Paul realizes he is responsible for the series of local murders—which he has been committing during his blackouts—he arranges for Betsy to stay with an aunt for her own safety.
 Paul again confronts Will about the pills, but Will assumes Paul is in a delusional state.
 He agrees to stay with Paul to calm him, and locks the bottle of pills in a drawer.
 During the night, Will witnesses Paul's transformation into a vampire; Paul then murders Will, disposing of his body in a furnace.

 The following day, Sheriff Buck Donnelly—suspicious that Will may be engaging in human experiments—goes to question him.
 At the lab, Buck finds an audio recorder that contains a recording of Will's murder.
 Meanwhile, Paul's nurse, Carol Butler, is opening his office when she is confronted by Paul, who urges her to go home.
 Before leaving, she notices a vial of poison, and realizes Paul may be planning to commit suicide.
 Before she is able to leave, she witnesses Paul transform into the vampire.
 Buck arrives shortly after, and witnesses Carol fleeing with Paul in pursuit.
 She runs into a nearby wood where she is attacked by Paul, but Buck follows behind and is attacked by Paul.
 As Paul is about to overpower Buck, Officer Ryan arrives and shoots Paul, who falls into a shallow culvert.
 As he dies, his monstrous body reverts to its normal appearance.

 Cast

 Production

 The film was shot at Hal Roach Studios in Los Angeles, California, from December 10 through 16, 1956, on a $115,000 budget.

 Release

-The Vampire premiered theatrically in San Francisco, California on June 14, 1957, paired as a double feature with The Monster That Challenged the World.
-It subsequently screened in the same double-feature format in Los Angeles beginning June 28, 1957, and later in September 1957 in several East coast cities, such as Boston and Philadelphia.
+The Vampire premiered theatrically in San Francisco, California on June 14, 1957, paired as the bottom half of a double feature with The Monster That Challenged the World.
+It subsequently screened in the same double-feature format in Los Angeles beginning June 28, 1957, and later in September 1957 in several East Coast cities, such as Boston and Philadelphia.

-When shown on television, the film was given the alternate title Mark of the Vampire, which is also the title of a 1935 film directed by Tod Browning and starring Bela Lugosi, though the films are unrelated.
+When released to television, the film was given the alternate title Mark of the Vampire, which is also the title of a 1935 film directed by Tod Browning and starring Bela Lugosi, though the films are unrelated.